 - Find the backup file that you want to download and click Download Backups in the Actions column.

-- In the dialog box that appears, perform one of the operations that are described in the following table.
+- In the dialog box that appears, perform one of the operations that are described in

 Operation Description Download the backup file over the Internet